straz/dna_search/readme.md

-   functions/queries.py          # API for client gui - retrieves job data for a user functions/dev_proxy.py        # API for polling - forwards dev queues to the local environment functions/common.py           # shared code
+   functions/queries.py          # API for client gui - retrieves job data for a user functions/dev_proxy.py        # API for polling - forwards dev queues to the local environment functions/common.py           # shared code install/ncbi_download.py      # pulls NCBI reference data used in biopython layer install/build_layer.py        # pip and zip to create biopython layer
 ```

+#### biopython layer
+This Layer is shared by workers: it contains the (large) biopython and numpy libraries,
+and it contains the (potentially large) NCBI reference dataset.

 #### bucket_watcher